e-ago/bitcracker/README.md

 In the next relese:
 - The maximum password length will be dynamic
-- Introduce the optional MAC verification (to avoid any false positive)
+- Optional MAC verification (to avoid any false positive)

 ## References, credits and contacts